Seu1ki/skkim-aws/README.md

 The project activities are divided into two parts:
 ### PART1.
 Data processing application
 Data processing application is based on Apache Airflow, an open-source workflow management platform for data pipelines.
+Information is extracted by analyzing data based on statistical data of public data.

+*src 0: Traffic accidents by road type and climate condition <https://www.data.go.kr/>
+*res 0: the event most likely to occur
+*res 1: Increment rate of the largest increase compared to the previous year *res 2: cumulative number of incidents by road type The data pipeline operation of airflow is written in data-pipeline/README.md.
 > airflow needs <.env> with
 ```
 AIRFLOW_UID=1000